jptakeo/WorldCup2026/model_sel/README.md

 These scripts run CmdStan sampling and can be slow.
 They are script entry points, not import-only library modules.
 Keep model names aligned with the files in `stan_models/` and with the naming convention documented there.

+Python identifiers should stay in English.
+The historical answer-key filenames `jogos_2018.csv` and `jogos_2022.csv`, and generated plot names such as `comparacao_brier_*.png`, are retained as data/output contracts.